Link Search Menu Expand Document

 Detected keypoints

 Now that we have detected keypoints in each image, we need to find a way to uniquely identify these to subsequently match features from frame to frame.
-Feature descriptors in the literature are multiple, and while we will not review all of them, they all rely on a similar principle: using the pixel intensities around the detected keypoint to describe the feature.
+There are many feature descriptors described in the literature, and while we will not review all of them, they all rely on a similar principle: using the pixel intensities around the detected keypoint to describe the feature.
+Descriptors are multidimensional and are typically represented by an array.

 Follow the skeleton code in src to compute the descriptors for all the extracted keypoints.